PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

       64 bytes from 216.58.213.100: seq=3 ttl=51 time=58.314 ms
     ```

-### Connect/Disconnect the cellular connection using Connman
+### Connecting and disconnecting the cellular connection using ConnMan

-Once the ECM is up and running, Connman can connect/disconnect the cellular connection.
-In order to identify the right service you need the MAC address of the network interface because it is used to name the Connman service.
-In the case above, it is `46:1C:33:88:26:11` and the service name will be `ethernet_461c33882611_cable`
+Once the ECM is up and running, ConnMan can connect and disconnect the cellular connection.
+To identify the right service you need the MAC address of the network interface, which is used to name the Connman service.
+In the example above, the address is `46:1C:33:88:26:11`, and the derived service name is `ethernet_461c33882611_cable`.

+To disconnect:

-1. List all Connman services:
+1. List all ConnMan services:

    ```
    # connmanctl services